National Park Lodges – When to Splurge and When to Skip

 Crater Lake Lodge – Crater Lake National Park

 Crater Lake is not on the way to anything, and accommodations around the park are not plentiful.
-The closest town, Klammath Falls, lies about an hour south, making Crater Lake Lodge the preferred option for lodging.
-It’s easier to catch a gorgeous sunrise or sunset if you’re staying in the park.
+The closest town, Klammath Falls, lies about an hour south, making Crater Lake Lodge the preferred option.
+It’s much easier to catch a gorgeous sunrise or sunset if you’re staying in the park.
 However, due to the nature of my itinerary and the fact that I was traveling alone when I visited Crater Lake, I chose to base myself in Bend instead.
 The town is super cute, has an enviable number of breweries per capita and serves as a springboard to many other outdoor attractions and activities in Central Oregon, like Smith Rock State Park.
 My AirBnB room, with its private balcony and hot tub, cost 75% less compared to a night at Crater Lake Lodge.
-I couldn’t justify staying there in the end, despite the FOMO I get every time I see a gorgeous sunset photo from there.
+I couldn’t justify staying there in the end, despite the FOMO I get every time I see a gorgeous sunset photo from Crater Lake.

 Let me know what you think of this list in the comments!